Zenif-NIght/OmniIsaacGymEnvs/terraform/README.md

 > - OIGE repo

 **Expected behaviour:**<br/>
-The Terraform script should create a private key on the terraform folder named isaac-sim-oige-private-key.pem and an AWS instance and attach a public Key Pair to it.
+The Terraform script should create a private key on the terraform folder named isaac-sim-oige-key.pem and an AWS instance and attach a public Key Pair to it.
 It will use the [NVIDIA Omniverse GPU-Optimized AMI](https://aws.amazon.com/marketplace/pp/prodview-4gyborfkw4qjs?sr=0-1&ref_=beagle&applicationId=AWSMPContessa) and will run the script (**isaac-sim-oige.sh**) to install an Isaac-Sim Docker Container with [OIGE](https://github.com/boredengineering/OmniIsaacGymEnvs.git) and [Robots_for_Omniverse](https://github.com/boredengineering/Robots_for_Omniverse) that contain robots ready to run on OIGE. <br/>

-Verify the github repo [Robots_for_Omniverse](https://github.com/boredengineering/Robots_for_Omniverse) for the list of robots.  <br/>
+Verify the github repo [Robots_for_Omniverse](https://github.com/boredengineering/Robots_for_Omniverse) for the list of available robots.  <br/>

 ## **Commands:**<br/>
 !!!
 Required to SSH into the instance. !!!<br/>